Table of Contents

 Meteorological Triggers: The Monsoon Machine

-While winter storms can cause flooding on the main stem of the Colorado River, the deadly flash floods that threaten hikers and backcountry travelers are almost exclusively the result of the North American Monsoon.
-This weather pattern, which typically runs from June through September, fundamentally changes the nature of the canyon's weather.
+While winter storms can cause flooding on the main stem of the Colorado River, the rapid and deadly flash floods that threaten hikers and backcountry travelers arise almost exclusively from the North American Monsoon.
+This seasonal weather pattern, typically active from June through September, significantly alters the region’s atmospheric conditions and sets the stage for intense localized storms.

 Orographic Lifting and Thunderstorm Development